Village Costesti Bathroom Project – Moldova

 In designing the project, the installation of the bathroom was reviewed and it was determined that more rings would need to be added to the current sewer system, and eventually run PVC pipe through the main sewage system to the road 35 meters from the library.
 The village’s responsibility will be the rings to expand the sewage system and a concrete cover to minimize odors from the sewage.

 The village engineer, who is familiar with the project, suggested the re-direction of the old system in the social services side of the building directly to the street.
 Doing this will eliminate the flooding issue, and save the extra expenses of concrete removal and PVC pipe.

 Step two is to identify the company or personnel that will be responsible for the construction and installation.
-The timeline for this step is April, 2016.
+The timeline for this step is April 2016.
 The person responsible for this step is NGO Alternative, Maria Borta (librarian).
-In the village Costesti there are several companies and individuals providing such services.
+In the village of Costesti, there are several companies and individuals providing such services.

 This project will impact around 500 people, and likely a lot more, as the Casa De Cultura becomes more used by the community.

 Monitoring and Maintenance

 Visitors to the library and enrollees to the Women Social Integration Project will be asked to keep the facilities clean, and social workers will maintain them.
 The mayor’s office will be responsible for maintaining the sewage system.